imim/Get_clean_data_project/README.md

  The source directory must be "/UCI HAR Dataset", with the same structure it has when this zip:
  "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
- is downloaded un unzipped in the working directory.
+ is downloaded un unzipped in the working directory
 ```
 ```
 EXECUTION COMMAND EXAMPLE (mac terminal):